unboundhuman/galactic-calendar/README.md

 * Perpetual 13-month, 28-day, 365-day calendar with one Day Out of Time on 25th July
 * Calendar days are always synchronized to the same Gregorian calendar days
-* 260 day Tzolkin count based on the Mayan Tzolkin, with a kin for each day
+* 260-day Tzolkin count based on the Mayan Tzolkin, with a kin for each day
 * Calender has repeating cycles in groups of 13 and 20, representing a view of time that is cyclical and fractal
 * The year begins on 26th July when the star Sirius rises with the Sun
-* To stay in sych with leap years, February 29th is a second Day Out of Time on the 13 Moon Calendar ** _Note: There is an open issue with leap years at the moment._
+* To stay in sych with leap years, February 29th is a second Day Out of Time on the 13 Moon Calendar
+  * _Note: There is an open issue with leap years at the moment._

 You can read more about the calendar at the [Law of Time](https://www.lawoftime.org) website.
 I am not affiliated with any of these entities; I was just inspired to create something I could use to copypasta the information for a certain date into my journal.